 Though the categories do repeat from the previous group to this one, their statistics are different.
 Administration and management is associated with 58% of current jobs on Long Island that require a Bachelors' degree or above; it is associated with only 46% of all jobs of lower educational requirement.
-The biggest differences exist in the following subjects: computers and electronics (57% in the higher educational requirement group > 39% in the lower educational requirement group); psychology (48% in the higher educational requirement group > 30% in the lower educational requirement group); education and training (57% in the higher educational requirement group).
+The biggest differences exist in the following subjects: computers and electronics (57% in the higher educational requirement group > 39% in the lower educational requirement group); psychology (48% in the higher educational requirement group) and training (57% in the higher educational requirement group).